 A dental implant may be the best option if:

-- You want to preserve bone health and avoid alterations to adjacent teeth.
+- You want to preserve bone health and avoid altering adjacent teeth.

 Finding a Trusted Dentist in Anchorage